wazuh/wazuh-documentation/source/user-manual/agent/agent-management/remote-upgrading/custom-repository.rst

     v4.9.0 df5397c8c4a1b29c42726dfa821330fa1bac7058

-This repository structure is necessary for the manager to check the agent OS, version, architecture, and type of package and look for the correct upgrade package.
-For example, for an agent installed on Centos 7 x86_64, the manager will look for the latest package in *our_wpk_repo/linux/rpm/x86_64/*.
+The Wazuh manager checks the agent OS, architecture, and package type.
+This repository structure helps the manager look for the correct upgrade package.
+For example, for an agent installed on Centos 7 x86_64, the manager looks for the latest package in ``our_wpk_repo/linux/rpm/x86_64/``.